Camp SonshineDay Camp

 - Activities: In addition to the regular line-up of the most popular camp activities such as archery, off-road go-karts, outdoor cooking, slingshots, sports, water games, kayaking and many more!

 High Adventure Electives

 Electives bring a variety of unique activities and experiences to the High Adventure program that are not part of the regular camp program, but always a highlight.
 Electives are scheduled twice a week in the afternoons and allow campers to join with other campers with a similar interest but who may not be in his or her regular camper group.
-A brief description of each elective is provided below.
-All of the following Electives are available each session of the summer.
+A brief description of past electives is provided below.
+Electives are subject to change week to week.

 - X-Treme Art and Pottery: Take your art to the extreme as you create a variety of art projects using all sorts of techniques and “canvases”.
 Campers will paint and glaze a ceramic piece to take home with them at the end of the session.